thanwinnikki/tp/docs/UserGuide.md

 ### Deleting a task from the current group: `deleteT`

-Delete the task from the group that ThunderCat is displaying.
+Deletes the specified task from the group that ThunderCat is displaying.

 :bulb: Panel where this can be called :
 * Group Information Panel